Car enthusiast statistics, market size and automotive eCommerce blogs

 The Greensheet/Autocare Week.
 Published independently for decades, the GreenSheet covers performance and OEM replacement news.
 An annual subscription is $225.

 AutomotiveAftermarket.org.
 This site covers general aftermarket industry news and pulls releases from PR Newswire.
-There is also a page that covers news from SEMA.

 The Motor & Equipment Manufacturers Association (MEMA) has a section on their website for automotive industry news.
 You can even subscribe to email newsletters.

 We also cover the automotive industry on our blog.
 Here’s a recent example of an automotive industry analysis where we look at eCommerce.
 Here’s a link to a page that covers marketing for automotive industry topics.
-If you want to know new car buyer demographics follow this link.
+If you want to know car buyer demographics follow this link.

 How big is the automotive industry?